 Let us know

-If you're worried about, or are having difficulties, making your Council Tax payments or you're in arrears, call our Debt Recovery Team on 01294 310131 for confidential advice and support, or write to us at:
+If you're worried about, or are having difficulties, making your Council Tax payments or you're in arrears, call us for confidential advice and support.

 We can discuss a repayment plan to help you clear any previous year's debts, whilst keeping current payments up to date.

-We can put you in touch with Money matters, Better Off North Ayrshire and our Welfare Rights Office for independent and confidential advice.
+We can put you in touch with the Money Matters team for independent and confidential advice.

 If you're on a low income, we can refer you to our Benefits Service to ensure you're receiving all the help you can get.